MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 ### Run the Quarkus app

 You can run the Quarkus app in different modes.
 Select one of the following methods to run the Quarkus app.
-Make sure to run the command in the shell in which you have defined the environment variables shown earlier.
+To allow Quarkus to connect to Microsoft Entra ID, make sure to run the command in the shell in which you defined the environment variables shown in the preceding section.

 * Run the Quarkus app in development mode: